supaorg/supa/packages/desktop/README.md

-# Supa Desktop - SvelteKit + Electron
+# Sila Desktop - SvelteKit + Electron

 A desktop application built with SvelteKit and Electron, featuring Skeleton UI components and Tailwind CSS.